-Ford Mondeo Hybrid interior & comfort
+Ford Mondeo Hybrid interior, dashboard & comfort

 The Ford Mondeo Hybrid has an upmarket feel, and is just as comfortable as the standard car